 How to deal with stonewalling

-It is essential for the stonewaller and the person being stonewalled, to identify and acknowledge this behavior.
-Once acknowledged, both partners must be willing to deal with it.
+The first step entails the stonewaller to identify and acknowledge this behavior.
+Once accepted, both partners must be willing to deal with it.

 If you find your partner uncomfortable talking about something at a time, do not annoy them further.
 Pestering will not fetch you any positive results.

 Your partner would maintain a tacit silence as usual.
 Moreover, your anxiety and frustration levels would inadvertently cross limits.